Giants vs. Brewers Player Props Betting Odds

-Player prop bet odds for Thairo Estrada, Christian Yelich and others are available when the San Francisco Giants visit the Milwaukee Brewers at American Family Field on Thursday at 7:40 PM ET.
+Christian Yelich is among the players with prop bets for the taking when the Milwaukee Brewers and the San Francisco Giants meet at American Family Field on Friday (starting at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!